mmarica/my_pascal_oldies/README.md

 ####For Windows
 You can download it from the official site: https://www.dosbox.com.
 The latest version at this moment is 0.74 (august 2016).
 Installation is "next-next-next" :)

-Make a shortcut to DropBox which will load the custom config already included in the project.
+Make a shortcut to DosBox which will load the custom config already included in the project.
 For me, the command executed by the shortcut looks like this:

 ```
 "C:\Program Files (x86)\DOSBox-0.74\DOSBox.exe" -conf "C:\my_pascal_oldies\dosbox-0.74-windows.conf"